leeroberts67/code-pal-for-abap/docs/checks/constants-interface.md

 Use enumeration classes instead.

 ## What to do in case of exception?
 In special cases, it is possible to suppress a finding by using the pseudo comment `"#EC CONS_INTF`.
-The pseudo comment must be placed right after the class definition header.
+The pseudo comment must be placed directly after the class definition header.

 ## Example
 ```abap